hlyi/homebridge-generic-avr/README.md

 # Description

-This is an enhanced fork from homebridge-onkyo plugin written by ToddGreenfield The goal is to add supports for other brand AV receivers, such as Denon
+This is an enhanced fork from homebridge-onkyo plugin written by [ToddGreenfield](https://github.com/ToddGreenfield/homebridge-onkyo).
+The goal is to add supports for other brand AV receivers, such as Denon

 # Changelog